appswithcode/notebooks2/_posts/2022-07-20-On Taking Notes.md

 3. reorganize your notes from slipbox with backlinks into different category or subtopics
 4. construct the drafts from previously organized notes

+Here is how I interlink different notes in Obsidian.
 ![](/images/obsidian.png "My Obsidian Notes")

-### Tools
+### ZettelKasten Apps
-I personally use Obsidian for note taking.
+There are a lot of tools that can implement Zettelkasten notes.
+I personally use Obsidian for note taking, cause I prefer saving notes locally.

 - https://zettelkasten.de/posts/overview/
 - https://roamresearch.com/